keu/docs/software/workspace-permissions.md

 Behind _Admins_, a Deployment _Editor_:

-- Can access and make changes to the Deployment on Astronomer (e.g. modify resources, add Environment Variables, push code)
+- Can access and make changes to the Deployment on Astronomer (e.g. modify resources, add environment variables, push code)
 - Cannot delete the Deployment
-- Can perform CRUD operations on any Service Account in the Deployment
+- Can perform CRUD operations on any service account in the Deployment
 - Cannot manage other users in the Deployment
 - Has full access to modify and interact with DAGs in the Airflow UI
 - Does NOT have access to the **Admin** menu in Airflow, which includes: